About Operation Paydirt

 Operation Paydirt’s Fundred Dollar Bill Project has grown from a modest initiative involving a few thousand participants, to raising awareness of the issue with over 400,0000 participants across the country.
 Operation Paydirt’s technical collaborations with leading geochemists and metals speciation specialists have resulted in the development of a scientific method for urban soil remediation.
 The Operation Paydirt Treat, Lock and Cover protocol (TLC) has now been used to remediate 150 properties in a model Environmental Protection Agency (EPA) program in Oakland, California.
 Operation Paydirt’s efforts are also behind a HUD funded research project to maximize the transformation of toxic lead in soil in New Orleans.

 Operation Paydirt is continuing to engage partners to address the problem of childhood lead poisoning by advancing prevention awareness, science and remediation.
 While the ultimate goal of Operation Paydirt has remained the same, the project has evolved interrelated initiatives responding to the complexities of accomplishing real solutions to lead poisoning.

 Although the use of lead (Pb) is now limited, residual lead dust (primarily from gasoline and paint) remains in homes, yards, parks, and play fields.

 Why is Lead a Problem?

-A growing body of literature is detailing the societal costs of lead-poisoning.
+Many studies indicate a direct connection between lead poisoning and poor performance in the schools, learning disabilities, juvenile delinquency and violent crime.A growing body of literature is detailing the societal costs of lead-poisoning.
 Lead poisoning is related to attention deficit-hyperactivity disorders and the need for special education.
 The correlation between early lead-exposure to adult-onset health problems is proven.
 The financial impacts are evident when considering lifetime earning potential and the direct costs of crime and its related costs.